Transport in Zagreb: Metro

 There would be three lines running west–east, and two running north–south, converging on the city center.
 All lines were planned to go underground in the city center.
 Once the Zagreb metro system would be fully completed it would have 25 km of underground and 55 km overground lines.
 The cost of this entire system is thought to be about 5.5 billion Euro over 20 years.
 The initial cost would be between 600 million and 1,14 billion Euro.

 A definitive public transport concept has yet to be decided upon, mostly due to funding issues caused by budgetary constraints.
 Premetro concept, Light rail concept (fully excluding expensive tunnel boring) on existing heavy rail corridors which need updating and some newly built, or full scale subway.
 There is no definitive starting point for construction works, with the project unlikely to start before the 2030s.

+Some have suggested bringing a part of the existing tram network underground.

 In September 2009, a plan for a light rail system was presented at the Croatian Chamber of Civil Engineers (HKIG) meeting by Dr. Davorin Kolić, a rail system designer with international experience.
+Former mayor Milan Bandić has made multiple promises to build a metro, but as of 2024 it has not been built.

+There is a myth circulating among the citizens of Zagreb that the metro is impossible to build due to underground waters and poor soil conditions and the cost being too expensive, but some experts argue both claims are false, claiming that the cost of building a metro system would be only 31.8 million euros more expensive than the cost of rebuilding Sljeme gondola lift, whereas the light rail variant would be 43 million euros cheaper than the cost of building said gondola lift.